 Option 2: UE determines its stationarity only base on its subscription information ([6], [7], [15]);

 Option 3: Either Option 1 and Option 2 may be used by UE to determine its stationarity, depend on the type of stationarity that UE has.
 For example, if a UE’s location is fixed, it may determine its stationarity based on information provisioned in its subscription, without evaluating RSRP-based stationarity criterion such as the one described in Option 1 ([1], [3], [4], [16], [11], [14]).

+Option 4: R16 low-mobility criterion [12] is sufficient.

 Companies are invited to comment in the question below on which of the above options they prefer to use in determining whether a UE is stationary.
 Since no company discussed the necessity in having different definitions of stationarity in different RRC states, it is assumed that the same definition is used in all RRC states, unless one indicates otherwise in the Comments column.